 There will be professional photographers taking photos at graduation.
 Each graduate will be photographed on stage as he or she is being hooded and during the handshake.
 In addition, each graduate will have the opportunity to take an additional formal graduation photo during the graduation ceremony.
 Information about how to purchase photographs will be available at the ceremony.

 The law school will not have an official invitation, but graduates can order invitations through the University or on their own.
-To order through the University, please contact Balfour at 1-800-278-7644 or visit the law school landing page on their website.
-Be sure to use this link to ensure you are on the law school landing page and not the main university landing page.
+To order through the University, please contact Balfour at 1-800-278-7644 or visit the law school landing page on their website, which will be available soon.

 Regalia, Certificate & Pro Bono Cords

 There is no additional charge for the regalia.
 We will provide a specific pick-up date and location closer to graduation.

-If you are graduating with a certificate in Advocacy, Business Law, Health Law, or Tax Law or if you are receiving a Dean's Distinguished Pro Bono Award, the law school has ordered a special cord for you to wear at graduation.
-Please let Stephanie Hope know so she can make sure you receive the appropriate cord.
+If you are graduating with a certificate in Advocacy, Business Law, Health Law, or Tax Law or if you are receiving a Dean's Distinguished Pro Bono Award, the law school will order a special cord for you to wear at graduation.

 Are you a legacy?
 If you have a family member who is a graduate of the Cecil C. Humphreys School of Law, we'd like to know!
 If you have family members who are Memphis Law Alumni or on the law faculty or staff, they can assist with your hooding at graduation.
-Please email Archie Shelton no later than Monday, May 1, with your name and the name and contact information of your family members if you would like to participate.
+Please email Archie Shelton no later than April 27, with your name and the name and contact information of your family members if you would like to participate.